Koen-vdl/Conda-and-Bioconda-tutorial/Running_your_first_interactive_jobs.md

 **3. Remotely Displaying GUI Applications with X11 forwarding**

 *X11 forwarding* provides a lightweight solution to remotely displaying graphical user interfaces (GUIs).
-The system on which the GUIs are to appear must be running a X11 server. `MobaXterm` comes with an X11 server baked into it so we don't need to congigure anything to display GUIs.
+The system on which the GUIs are to appear must be running a X11 server. `MobaXterm` comes with an X11 server baked into it so we don't need to configure anything to display GUIs.
 Let's illustrate this by visualising the assembly graph of our shovill assembly using <a href="https://rrwick.github.io/Bandage/">Bandage</a>.
 Installing `Bandage` is a PITA as it doesn't have a `conda` recipe.
-You can add a version of `Bandage` that koen_vdl built from the source code to your `$PATH` with the following code:
+You can add a version of `Bandage` that koen_vdl built from the source code to your `$PATH` with the following code (the details of this are not important now):

 ```
 echo '# Add koen_vdl software to your $PATH' >> ~/.bash_profile